Kamaljit Bawa: Accolades and institutional affiliations

 Along with First Gunnerus Sustainability Award, Bawa is a recipient of the highest awards from the two main professional societies in his field.

 In 2003, the Association for Tropical Biology and Conservation bestowed on him its highest honour by electing him as an Honorary Fellow.
 The Society for Conservation Biology awarded him its Distinguished Service Award in 2009.
 He also received P.N.
 Mehra Memorial Award in Botany in 2007.

 Bawa has been a Guggenheim Fellow from 1987 to 1988 as well as a Pew Scholar in Conservation and the Environment from 1991 to 1996, a Giorgio Ruffolo Visiting Scholar in Sustainability Science in the Sustainability Science Program at Harvard's Center for International Development, and a Bullard Fellow at the Harvard Forest in 1972, and again in 2009.
 He was an elected fellow for The National Academy of Sciences, India and the American Association for the Advancement of Science (AAAS), American Academy of Arts and Sciences, and the Royal Norwegian Society of Letters and Sciences.

-He has served on NSF Advisory Panel on Conservation and Restoration Biology in 1991 and on population biology in 1993, 1994.
+He served on NSF Advisory Panel on Conservation and Restoration Biology in 1991 and on population biology in 1993, 1994.
 He has also been a member of the Science Committee, DIVERSITAS-agrobiodiversity Group since 2006.
 He also serves on the advisory boards of Conabio, Natureserve, TEAM Program of Conservation International, William L. Brown Center of the Missouri Botanical Garden.
 He is a member of the Board of Trustees of S M Sehgal Foundation, previously named the Institute of Rural Research and Development (IRRAD), the Foundation for Revitalization of Local Health Traditions, and the Committee for Research and Exploration of the National Geographic Society.

-He is the president of the Ashoka Trust for Research in Ecology and Environment (ATREE), a non-governmental organisation devoted to research, policy analysis, and education in India, member of the governing boards of the Institute of Ayurveda and Integrative Medicine, and Village Forward.
+Bawa is the president of the Ashoka Trust for Research in Ecology and Environment (ATREE), a non-governmental organisation devoted to research, policy analysis, and education in India, member of the governing boards of the Institute of Ayurveda and Integrative Medicine, and Village Forward.

+Awards and honors

+In 2012 Bawa received the international Gunnerus Sustainability Award, presented by the Royal Norwegian Society of Science and Letters.

 Bawa was elected as a Fellow of the Royal Society (FRS) in 2015.

-In 2016 he was awarded the Jose Cuatrecasas Medal for Excellence in Tropical Botany.
+In 2016, he was awarded the Jose Cuatrecasas Medal for Excellence in Tropical Botany.

 Publications

-Bawa is the author of more than 180 academic papers, author or editor of ten books, monographs or special issues of journals including Sahayadris: India’s Western Ghats – A Vanishing Heritage.
+Bawa has authored more than 180 academic papers, author or editor of ten books, monographs or special issues of journals including Sahayadris: India’s Western Ghats – A Vanishing Heritage.
 He is the editor-in-chief of Conservation and Society, an interdisciplinary journal in conservation; associate editor of Ecology and Society; and academic editor of PLoS ONE.
 He is a member of the editorial board of Journal of Sustainable Forestry.
 He was an associate editor of Conservation Biology from 1987 to 1993.
 He served on the editorial board of Journal of Arnold Arboretum from 1986 to 1990, Journal of Tree Science from 1986 to 1991, and Evolutionary Trends in Plants from 1987 to 1992.